• Home

 Buy with Confidence: Learning from the Penhorwood Condominium Complex

-The Penhorwood Condominium Complex in Fort McMurray, Alberta, serves as a poignant reminder of the significant risks associated with condominium purchases.
-This tragic saga unfolded in 2011 when, in the dead of a cold winter night, 300 residents were hastily evacuated within 30 minutes due to the structural unsoundness of the 168-unit condo complex.
-The origins of this crisis date back to 2003, with allegations of structural deficiencies and safety risks sparking a prolonged legal battle that culminated in an amended claim seeking $60 million for the demolition and rebuilding of all units.
+The Penhorwood Condominium Complex serves as a reminder of the significant risks associated with condominium purchases.
+In 2011, 300 residents were evacuated within 30 minutes due to the structural unsoundness of the 168-unit complex.
+Concerns dated back to 2003, leading to years of litigation and a claim seeking $60 million for demolition and rebuilding.

 1. Registered Condominium Sheet (CAD)